VC use case

 Why it matters

 Mining sites operate under strict safety and compliance requirements.
-Manual checks slow onboarding and increase risk if records are outdated.
+Manual checks slow onboarding, create inconsistent evidence, and increase risk if records are outdated or training has lapsed.

 Ecosystem roles